In the world of data visualization using Python’s matplotlib library, the matplotlib.axes.Axes

 Here are some common methods and properties for adjusting tick parameters:

-• Retrieve the current tick locations on the x-axis and y-axis, respectively.
+- Set the labels for the tick marks on the x-axis and y-axis, respectively.
+The

 Here’s an example that demonstrates how to adjust tick parameters: